saz-v1/ServoArm/README.md

   then log out/in.

 Power & wiring
 - Small servos may draw more current than the Arduino 5V regulator can supply.
-Use an external 5V supply if servos stutter or don’t move.
+Use an external 5V supply if servos stutter or don't move.
 Always connect grounds between Arduino and the servo power supply.
+- See `ServoArmWiring.jpg` for the wiring setup reference.

 Troubleshooting
 - No serial response: verify the port and baud rate, ensure Arduino sketch is uploaded, close Serial Monitor.